newjersey/innovation.nj.gov/content/_impactreport2024/2024/13-data_and_policy.md

 - NJ Department of Environmental Protection
 - NJ State Office of the Secretary of Higher Education

+## What New Jerseyans See

 <img
   src="/assets/images/impact-report/2024/examples/allourideas.bin"
   alt=""
   class="padding-4"
 />

+An example of the questions New Jerseyans saw during the Your Future of Work survey that used All Our Ideas, an innovative platform that ranks comparisons between hundreds of options.